Assistance programs in Annapolis and Anne Arundel County.

 Free or low cost health care

-The following community clinics, hospitals, or health care providers may offer free or low cost health care for the low income or people with limited or no health insurance.
+The following free community clinics, hospitals, or health care providers may offer free or low cost health care for the low income or people with limited or no health insurance.
 Call them to learn the specifics of the medical programs offered.

 - Stanton Center - Dental and Medical Care.
 Based in Annapolis.
 Dial (443) 481-3599